EwoutH/EPA1316-hw/README.md

 Policies for merging proposed solutions into a single notebook will be considered later.

 ## New to Git(Hub)?
-The GitHub [Hello World](https://guides.github.com/activities/hello-world/) is a good place to get started.
+The GitHub [Hello World](https://guides.github.com/activities/hello-world/) is a good place to get started (do _not_ create a new repository though, but Fork this one).
 For more about Git, see the GitHub [Git Handbook](https://guides.github.com/introduction/git-handbook/).

 Installing [GitHub Desktop](https://desktop.github.com/) can be very useful.